Ada-Developers-Academy/core-unit-2/intro-to-web-development/sequence-diagrams.md

 Sequence diagrams are useful and commonly taught, but in practicality, they're not a skill that is used daily.

 Formal sequence diagrams are usually very detailed and use a formal diagram syntax.
-This lesson will deprioritize those skills, and instead apply sequence diagrams on a higher, more abstract level.
+This lesson will deprioritize those skills, and instead focus on sequence diagrams at a higher, more abstract level.

 ## Sequence Diagrams Show Communication Over Time